conondaFCC/hello-world/EGit - Eclipse Git crashKurs.md

 ## Understand Git, creating a git Repository
 see git.md for this.

+## Reload/add on older Eclipse Project from a git repository
+### a git repository contains one or more Eclipse Projects
+git pre work:
+* have your repository up to date aka the version you want do use/restore.

+Steps in Eclipse:
+* 'Open Perspective' git
+* add the git repo via add git repo button (if this is the first git repo to add, git view will tell you this and give the option to add one).
+* In git view right click on Working Tree for the option 'Import Projects'.
+Follow on screen directions.

+### Multi Eclipse Projects in one or more git repositories
+Reload the root git project, all the sub gits should be found correctly.
+Also see post with same question: https://www.eclipse.org/forums/index.php/t/1078765/

 ## Create a GIT branch inside Eclipse
 If you know GIT CLI, you might wanna do it there instead (Git Shell > PowerShell on Windows).